I share Holly Walker’s concern about the plight of post-graduate students. She is disturbed by a new survey showing that

 It makes sense that a person would invest in education to take advantage of those wage increases, along with all the other benefits of a tertiary education.
 However, it is hard to justify forcing the rest of the population to pay for their personal investment that they benefit from so greatly.
 Nursing school scholarships may be a good alternative for those wishing to save a bit.

 Nonetheless, some people find it hard to raise the money to attend university, despite the likelihood of higher future earnings.
-That is why we have a student loan scheme.
+That is why we have an student loan checker tool.
 If students are finding it difficult to pay their way during post-graduate study then it probably means that they are unable to borrow enough during their studies.
 That is because student borrowing is extremely expensive for the government, so the government limits its liability and costs by capping the level of borrowing.
 A simple solution would be to re-introduce interest on student loans, since the interest comprises the majority of the government’s cost of lending.
 That would allow the government to lend out more money to students at a lower cost.